BOE Approves Final Millage

 How will this impact property taxes paid by Decatur homeowners?

-For every $100,000 dollars of a home’s fair market value as determined by the DeKalb County Tax Assessor’s Office, this will be no more than an increase of $79.50 per year or $6.63 per month.
+For every $100,000 of a home’s fair market value as determined by the DeKalb County Tax Assessor’s Office, this will be no more than an increase of $79.50 per year or $6.63 per month.
 Homes with a general homestead exemption will see a slightly smaller increase and those with a senior homestead exemption will see no change.

 What is a “rollback millage” and how much of an increase is this beyond the rollback millage?